Case 6: In the photo below, the Wayfarer has just established an overlap to leeward of the Laser.

 3. What does that rule require the overtaken boat to do?

-4. What other two rules will also limit the leeward boat after the first few seconds?
+4. What other rule will also limit the leeward boat after the first few seconds of that overlap?

 5. Must Leeward give Windward room to sail her proper course here?